The mean-variance optimization problem can be summarized as follows:

 Lagrange Multiplier Method

-To solve the optimization problem, we can use the Lagrange multiplier method.
-We introduce two Lagrange multipliers, $\lambda$ and $\gamma$, for the two constraints.
-The Lagrangian function is given by:
+To solve this optimization problem, we use the Lagrange multiplier method.
+Introduce two multipliers, $\lambda$ and $\gamma$, for the two constraints.
+The Lagrangian is:

 \[\mathcal{L}(\boldsymbol W, \lambda, \gamma) = \frac{1}{2} (\boldsymbol W^T \boldsymbol V \boldsymbol W) + \lambda [E[\tilde r_p] - \boldsymbol W^T \boldsymbol \mu] + \gamma (1 - \boldsymbol W^T \boldsymbol 1)\]